kcc-nma-art258/assignments/week-13/README.md

 ## Storage

 Depending on the intended behavior of the site or app we're developing, we occasionally need to store some information so we can access it again later.
+Unlike desktop applications, without a storage mechanism, every time you close your website/app, it's state will be reset and start fresh the next time you open it.

-The Web Storage API (or Web/HTML5 Storage) provides mechanisms so browsers can store name/value pairs of information similar to one big object.
+The Web Storage API (or Web/HTML5 Storage) provides mechanisms so browsers can store name/value pairs of information similar to one objects.

-### `localstorage` property
+### `localstorage`

-The `localStorage` property allows you to access a local storage object. `localStorage` has no expiration time, so data stored persists even when the browser is closed.
-However it can be emptied manually by the user whenever the user clear's their browser cache.
+`localStorage` allows you to access a local storage object. `localStorage` has no expiration time, so data stored persists when the browser is closed.
+However it can be emptied manually in code or whenever the user clear's their browser cache.

 **Example: index.html**
 ```html